High Surf Advisory issued for Western Arctic Coast by NWS - NewsBreak

 weather.gov

-High Wind Warning issued for Annette Island, Ketchikan Gateway Borough by NWS
+High Wind Watch issued for Central Laramie Range and Southwest Platte County by NWS

-Effective: 2022-11-21 07:00:00 AKST Expires: 2022-11-21 17:00:00 AKST Urgency: Expected Severity: Severe Certainty: Likely Instruction: People should avoid being outside in forested areas and around trees and branches.
-If possible, remain in the lower levels of your home during the windstorm, and avoid windows.
-Use caution if you must drive.
-Target Area: Annette Island; Ketchikan Gateway Borough; Prince of Wales Island HIGH WIND WARNING REMAINS IN EFFECT FROM 7 AM TO 5 PM AKST MONDAY * WHAT...Southeast winds 25 to 35 mph with gusts up to 60 mph expected. * WHERE...Prince of Wales Island, Ketchikan Gateway Borough and Annette Island. * WHEN...From 7 AM to 5 PM AKST Monday. * IMPACTS...Damaging winds may blow down trees and power lines.
-Widespread power outages are possible.
-Travel will be difficult, especially for high profile vehicles.

-Wind Advisory issued for Chautauqua, Genesee, Monroe, Niagara, Northern Erie, Orleans by NWS
+Effective: 2022-11-22 20:00:00 MST Expires: 2022-11-23 14:00:00 MST Urgency: Future Severity: Severe Certainty: Possible Instruction: Monitor the latest forecasts and warnings for updates on this situation.
+Fasten loose objects or shelter objects in a safe location prior to the onset of winds.
+Target Area: Central Laramie Range and Southwest Platte County; North Snowy Range Foothills HIGH WIND WATCH IN EFFECT FROM THIS EVENING THROUGH WEDNESDAY AFTERNOON * WHAT...West winds 30 to 40 mph with gusts up to 65 mph possible. * WHERE...Central Laramie Range and Southwest Platte County and North Snowy Range Foothills.
+Between Interstate 80 mile markers 240 and 290.
+On Interstate 25...near mile marker 71 at Bordeaux. * WHEN...From this evening through Wednesday afternoon. * IMPACTS...Mainly to transportation.
+Strong cross winds will be hazardous to light weight and high profile vehicles, including campers and tractor trailers.

 Comments / 0